Laura Bailey (model): Career

-She is also the Contributing Editor at British Vogue.

 As a photographer her work has been published in Vogue, Violet Book, FT How To Spend It and more, alongside personal portrait and documentary projects.

 Bailey has also produced and starred in a number of short films for fashion labels including Bella Freud, Solange Azagury-Partridge, Trager Delaney, and Shrimps.
-Plus short films in sport and music.

 In 2020 Bailey, in partnership with stylist Cathy Kasterine, collaborated with British menswear brand, Budd (shirtmakers) to create a collection of shirts and nightwear for women under the Bailey x Budd label.

-She lives in London and has two children with her partner Eric Fellner: a son Luc and a daughter Lola Tiger.

-Bailey is represented by TESS MANAGEMENT.
+Other activities

+Bailey also works as a writer and has written on travel and style for Vogue, Harper's Bazaar, Vanity Fair, The Independent, the FT, The Daily Telegraph and The Sunday Times.
+She has been a contributing editor at British Vogue.

+In 2010, along with a host of other celebrities, she was photographed by celebrity photographer Cambridge Jones for an exhibition opened by then Mayor of London Boris Johnson, intended to encourage people to participate in his climate change project.